MrWizzrd/transcriber/README.md

-# Video to Text Transcription Tool
+# Transcriber: Video to Text Transcription and Refinement Tool

 This CLI tool converts video files to text transcriptions using FFmpeg and OpenAI's Whisper API.
 It can process either a single video file or a directory containing multiple video files.
 The transcriptions are saved in Markdown format.
+Additionally, it can refine existing transcriptions using the Claude API.

 ## Prerequisites

 - Python 3.11+
 - FFmpeg installed and accessible in your system PATH
 - OpenAI API key
+- Anthropic API key (for Claude refinement)
 - Poetry (for package management)

 ## Installation